ButcherDing/ButcherDing/README.md

 #### How do I stand out from other new devs?
 What makes me ✨ unique ✨:

 - My portfolio, in particular [this app](https://ines-chuaqui-preview.netlify.app/) - ([repo here](https://github.com/ButcherDing/ines-chuaqui)).
-An e-commerce artist's website integrating google firebase/auth, react redux toolkit (RTK), and stripe.
+A complex e-commerce artist's website integrating google firebase/auth, react redux toolkit (RTK), and stripe.

 - A background in sustainability and education.
 I care a lot about learning, sharing my knowledge with others, and the impact of my work.